ntampellini/TSCoDe/variables.md

- 'coord': array(3,) - coordinates of the reactive atom in consideration 'name': str, relative path to file 'neighbors_symbols': list of str with symbols of neighbor atoms 'orb_vec': array(3,) - versor specifying the orientation of orbitals.
+ 'coord': array(3,) - coordinates of the reactive atom in consideration 'name': str, relative path to file 'neighbors_symbols': list of str with symbols of neighbor atoms 'orb_vecs': array(N,3) - versor specifying the orientation of orbitals.
 Used to build alignment_matrix.
  'others': array(N,3) - vectors specifying absolute postition of linked neighbors.
 For 'Single Bond' class, array(3,) 'vectors': array(N,3) - specifying vectors connecting reactive atom to linked neighbors 'symbol' : string, expressing the reactive atom symbol